ZhenghaoXiao/LegitXMut/README.md

 `file paths` to `local paths` for `tests` and `usage`.

-This package fills a gap in bioinformatics workflows by allowing direct handling of FASTQ, and VCF files for visualization of mutations, which can aid in exploratory data analysis and the interpretation of mutation patterns across various chromosomes.
+This package fills a gap in bioinformatics workflows by allowing direct handling of `FASTQ`, and `VCF` files for visualization of mutations, which can aid in exploratory data analysis and the interpretation of mutation patterns across various chromosomes.
 Unlike many existing tools, `LegitXMut` is uniquely focused on a complete solution from alignment to visualization in `R language`, offering functions for generating compelling graphical outputs such as `heatmaps`, `rainfall plots`, and `manhattan plots` to illustrate mutation distributions and result confidences.
 The `LegitXMut` package was developed using `R version 4.4.1 (June, 2024)`, Platform:
 `x86_64-w64-mingw32/x64 (64-bit)`, running under `Windows 11`.

 # Installation